-Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.
+Product Requirements Documents are one of the key tools that product managers use to communicate what they are building and why: to themselves and stakeholders.

 - Figma